6 Minute Read

 Cost: Free

-Mica Mine Trail is a popular trail with locals and guests.
-Located just outside of GJ, this trail is easy with minimal elevation gain and pets are also allowed.
-The trail is secluded, which transports you to a new world and guides you alongside a creek where you can listen to trickling water and the sounds of the yellowing leaves rustling.
-About halfway down the trail, flecks of mica and quartz speckle the path, giving the trail an essence of enchantment.
+Mica Mine Trail is a popular trail for locals and guests.
+Located just outside of Grand Junction, this trail is easy with minimal elevation gain.
+The trail is secluded, transporting you to a completely different world of canyons, cliffs, and forest.
+The trail meanders alongside a creek where you can listen to trickling water and see minnows swimming around.
+About halfway down the trail, flecks of mica and quartz speckle the path, giving the trail an essence of sparkling enchantment.
 While your furry friends can join you, they need to remain on a leash.
-This trail is perfect for a family hike, a lighthearted date or a trip into nature to de-stress.
+This trail is perfect for a family hike, a lighthearted date or a trip into nature to unplug.

 McDonald Creek Canyon, Rabbit Valley